The epicentre of gaming and technology

 If you do see an orange light when you aren't expecting one, then it may indicate an issue of some sort.
 But diagnosing what the problem might be is tricky.
 So here are the troubleshooting steps we recommend:

 • Start by restarting your console and controller.
-We recommend a full shut down, including unplugging the console from the power outlet.
+We recommend a full shutdown, including unplugging the console from the power outlet.
 Leave it unplugged for a minute or so, then plug it back in and switch it on again.

 • Try doing a hard reset of your controller.
 Switch off the controller, and then turn it over.
-You'll notice a small hole on the back.
+You'll notice a small hole in the back.
 Use a pin or toothpick and insert it into the hole for about ten seconds.
 Then turn it back on and see if the issue has been resolved.

 • If possible, connect your DualSense controller to another device, and see if the light remains.
 If it works normally, it might indicate an issue with your PS5 console.